Norfolk is where the North folk live, in the flatlands under the big sky.

 Today we headed under a dark sky towards Wroxham: we want to be near a good pub with a big telly for tomorrow’s World Cup final.
 It’s coming home but we are away.

-My first time backing into a mooring was hairy: two fisherman with cups of tea stayed cool as I moved perilously to within inches of their boat.
+My first time backing into a mooring was hairy: two fisherman with cups of tea stayed calm as I moved perilously to within inches of their boat.

 “It’s not our boat” they laughed.

 In medieval times, wheat was also used, being very tall, around six foot.
-The present day digestive problems with wheat is that it is modified to be short, to make it easier to harvest by combine harvesters.
+Our present day digestive problems with wheat are a result that it is modified to be short, to make it easier to harvest by combine harvesters.
 Tall wheat did not cause digestive difficulties.

 Tonight I made water spinach with rice noodles.